-Year ended Year ended March 31, 2020 March 31, 2019 (a) Gross amount required to be spent by the company during the year - CSR obligation for current financial year 22.11 8.16 - Unspend amount of CSR obligation of previous financial year 8.16 - - Total CSR obligation 30.27 8.16 (b) Amount spent during the year: (i) On purposes other than construction / acquisition of any assets - already paid: 0.02 - (ii) On purposes other than construction / acquisition of any assets - to be paid: - -
+Group.
+The experiatione incurred by the Group on Colt activities during the real has been stated below.
+(IIVIX III IVIIIIIOII) Year ended Year ended March 31, 2021 Marh 31, 2020 (a) Gross amount required to be spent by the company during the year - CSR obligation for current financial year 7.95 22.11 - Unspend amount of CSR obligation of previous financial year 30.25 8.16 - Total CSR obligation 38.20 30.27 (b) Amount spent during the year: 13.72 0.02

-- 53. a.
-Pursuant to the definitive share purchase agreement ('the agreement') dated July 1, 2019 with IndInfravit Trust, the entire equity shareholding in seven of its subsidiary companies i.e. Bijapur Hungund Tollway Private Limited, Aurangabad Jalna Tollway Limited, Hyderabad Yadgiri Tollway Private Limited, Dhule Palesner Tollway Limited, Nagpur Seoni Expressway Limited, Shreenathji Udaipur Tollway Private Limited, Bhilwara Rajsamand Tollway Private Limited and Mysore Bellary Highway Private Limited (MBHPL), a subsidiary of Parent company i.e. Sadbhav Engineering Limited (SEL) have been transferred to Indinfravit Trust with effect from closing date for consideration of INR 20,444.67 million (including sale consideration of MBHPL).
-Against total sale consideration, the Company has received INR 7,243.30 million units of Indinfravit Trust and balance consideration received / receivable in cash.
-This has resulted into profit of INR 15,028.46 million which have been disclosed as exceptional item. - b.
-During the previous year, Nagpur Seoni Expressway Limited (NSEL), a subsidiary company, had received a favourable arbitration award dated October 05, 2018 and has received in full, claim amounting to INR 687.52 million from National Highway Authority of India, which is recognised as income and is disclosed under exceptional item. - c.
-During the previous year, pursuant to Settlement agreement dated October 20, 2018 between the company and minority shareholders of Bijapur Hungund Tollway Private Limited (BHTPL), the company had paid an amount of INR 152.95 million which was expensed off and disclosed under exceptional item.
+53. a.
+Pursuant to the definitive share purchase agreement ('the agreement') dated July 1, 2019 with IndInfravit Trust, the entire equity shareholding in seven of its subsidiary companies i.e. Bijapur Hungund Tollway Private Limited, Aurangabad Jalna Tollway Limited, Hyderabad Yadgiri Tollway Private Limited, Dhule Palesner Tollway Limited, Nagpur Seoni Expressway Limited, Shreenathji Udaipur Tollway Private Limited, Bhilwara Rajsamand Tollway Private Limited and Mysore Bellary Highway Private Limited (MBHPL), a subsidiary of Parent company i.e. Sadbhav Engineering Limited (SEL) were transferred to Indinfravit Trust with effect from 14th February, 2020.
+This has resulted into profit of INR 6,275.77 million which have been disclosed as exceptional item in the financial statements for the year ended March 31, 2020.
+In the current year INR 430.51 million has been disclosed as an exceptional item which has been received from the IndInfravit subsidiary towards the claim from the concerned authority.